Solicitors for employees

 We are one of the few London commercial law firms with a strong employee focused team of employment solicitors.
 The commercial input we can provide can give you the edge in negotiations with your employer.
 We offer you:

 - The experience to assess your situation quickly.
-We have not got time to waste so will not provide false hopes.

 - Many disputes at work start with a disciplinary hearing sprung at short notice or what appears to be a sham selection for redundancy.
 We can look straight through that and let you know where you really stand.